Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Tips for gardening in the southwest.
 Post your ideas.

 I am not so sure about that.
 As an experienced gardener, I know that corn has to be planted in five parallel rows in order for the plants to produce.
 This is necessary for cross pollination.
 Secondly, tomatoes tend to spread out, and need a lot of tying and staking.
 They also like hot sunny weather.
-One way to protect them is to mulch them.
-My tomato plants have always done best (although this was in Iowa,) when I planted them in a place where I had full sun, all day.
-The best companion plants for tomatoes are marigolds and nasturtiums.
-Both draw beneficial bugs and repel some bad ones.

 As far as peppers are concerned, experience has taught me once again, that a good pepper crop requires that plants be planted at least a foot apart.
 They may also need to be tied and staked.
 Tomato plants should be planted about 18 inches apart.
 Another thing to remember is that you should always rotate your planting.
 Do not plant the same thing in the same place year after year.
 This causes soil erosion, and since tomatoes often produce volunteer plants the following year, planting them in the same place is almost like inbreeding.